techflow21/online-book-store/README.md

-# Online Book Store Implementation with RabbitMQ and Docker.
+# Online Book Store with RabbitMQ and Docker.

 # Design Decision
-In this documentation, my design decision is to implement two microservices, namely InventoryService and OrderService, using the microservices architecture.
-These services will communicate with each other via RabbitMQ.
-When an order request is created.
-The publisher in this case OrderService publishes a message to the RabbitMQ System which then create an order queue.
-This order message will be received, processed, and stored in an MSSQL database by the subscriber in this case InventoryService.
-Additionally, Docker will be used to containerize and run the application.
+My decision is to implement a microservice architectured web app is suitable for real-world applications.
+This architecture enables the development of scalable and maintainable software systems that can handle complex tasks effectively.

 # Table of Contents
 - Introduction